seanmacavaney/pyterrier-caching/README.md

 **⚠️ Important Caveats**:
  - `ScorerCache` saves scores based on **only** the value of the `query` and `docno`.
 All other information is ignored (e.g., the text of the document).
+Note that this strategy makes it suitable only when each score only depends on the `query` and `docno` of a single record (e.g., Mono-style models) and not cases that perform pairwise or listwise scoring (e.g, Duo-style models).
  - `ScorerCache` only stores the result of the `score` column.
 All other outputs of the scorer will be discarded.
 (Rank is also outputed, but is caculated by `ScorerCache`, not the scorer.)